IBM/data-prep-kit/kfp/doc/multi_transform_pipeline.md

     - Skip parameter: if `True` then skip this step.

-    - Json string parameter of additional parameters that can be used to pass inputs to the step pipeline (parameters that don't appear as a separate input parameter).
+    - Json string parameter of additional parameters called `overriding_params` that can be used to pass inputs to the step pipeline (parameters that don't appear as a separate input parameter).
 Note: if there are Boolean parameters it should be specified as a string value of `"True"` or `"False"` (with quotation mark).